 May Allah raise his rank.
 Prophet Muhammad persevered despite the harassment he faced from the idolaters, who were astounded by his level of patience.
 This bewilderment drove them to ask his paternal uncle Abu Talib about what his nephew was after, for if it were fame then they were ready to consult him in their daily affairs, or if it were wealth then they were ready to make him their wealthiest, or if it were kingship then they were ready to grant him the reigns of power.
 Despite all this, the Prophet who was revealed to by God responded to his uncle by saying: “By my Lord, O uncle, for if they were to place the sun in my right and the moon in my left, I shall not stray from this path, and I shall relentlessly persevere on it until my moment of death; so that the words of Faith do propagate and spread”.

 It was in the face of such strong commitment and resolve that the idolaters agreed upon assassinating the Prophet, and they decided to do so by assigning one brutal man from each tribe so that his blood is dispersed amongst them all.
 But despite such evil plots, the Angel Jibril (Gabriel) came to the Prophet informing him and telling him to avoid his usual sleeping place.
-The Prophet then called upon Ali bin Abi Talib, may Allah be pleased with him, asking him to take his sleeping bed and to cover himself with a green cloak, which the Prophet had.
+The Prophet then called upon Ali bin Abi Talib, may Allah accept his deeds, asking him to take his sleeping bed and to cover himself with a green cloak, which the Prophet had.
 The Prophet then emerged to them, as he was veiled from their sights, and as they stood at his door he threw over their heads a grasp of soil while reciting from the Book some verses from Surat Y as in beginning with what means: “Yasin, by the Qur’an full of wisdom” until the verse which means: “And we have put a bar in front of them and a bar behind them, and further We have obstructed their sight; so that they cannot see”.

-The Prophet, peace be upon him, then selected his beloved Abu Bakr Assiddiq, may Allah be pleased with him, to be his travel companion on the migration trip to Madinah.
+The Prophet, peace be upon him, then selected his beloved Abu Bakr Assiddiq, may Allah accept his deeds, to be his travel companion on the migration trip to Madinah.
 During their trip they entered the cave of Thawr, which had cavities in its walls.
 Abu Bakr attempted to cover these cavities with his outfit, until there remained a last cavity, which Abu Bakr concealed with his foot.
 Abu Bakr was stoutly committed to protecting his beloved Muhammad.
 It is then that a serpent bit him in the foot, but he held his position bearing the pain, until he cried shedding a tear that softly dropped waking the Prophet peace be upon him.
 The Prophet then compassionately got up and wiped away these glittering tears, consequentially leaving Abu Bakr a cured man by the will of Allah.

 Furthermore, Allah protected his beloved by the spider web, and thus Muhammad peace be upon him was protected by the weakest and frailest of houses, the house of a spider.
 Allah brought about a dove, which laid an egg at the mouth of the cave, and the spider which spun the web.